PostHog/posthog.com/contents/tutorials/ruby-on-rails-analytics.md

 Ruby on Rails is a popular fullstack web framework used by companies like Shopify, GitHub, Twitch, and more.

-In this tutorial, we build a basic Ruby on Rails app, add PostHog to it, and then set up some of the key features of PostHog like custom event capture, user identification, and feature flags.
+In this tutorial, we build a basic [Ruby on Rails](https://rubyonrails.org/) app, add PostHog to it, and then set up some of the key features of PostHog, such as custom event capture, user identification, and feature flags.

 > Already know how to build a Ruby on Rails app?
-Skip to the [PostHog integration](#2-integrating-the-posthog-snippet-and-ruby-library).
+Skip to the [PostHog integration step](#2-integrating-the-posthog-snippet-and-ruby-library).

 ## 1. Creating a basic Ruby on Rails app